 Confidential and sensitive information should not appear on a computer display or monitor where it can be viewed by those not authorised to view the information.

-Physical network cabling should not intrude or be clearly visible in commonly used public zones
+Physical network cabling should not intrude or be clearly visible in commonly used public zones.

-Physical network ports that are not in use should be disabled or disconnected
+Physical network ports that are not in use should be disabled or disconnected.

 4.5 Physical System Security